erlware/relx/CONTRIBUTING.md

 project's repository that you can find in your GitHub account.
 The remote repository `upstream` refers to the official repository for this project.

-Following this document will ensure prompt merging of your work in the `next` branch of the project.
-The `master` branch has `next` merged to it when we are satisfied with stability of the branch and any new features.
-Please submit all pull requests to the `next` branch and base your work off the `upstream` `next` branch.

 Reporting bugs
 --------------